Farooqsarwar/Employee-management-system-DSA-data-structures-and-algorithm-project/README.md

 # Employee Management System

-this is my dsa project that i have made using stack and linked listb.
+this is my dsa project that i have made using stack and linked list.

 ## Features